abhaymahanta770-png/AI-Projects/README.md

-# AI-Projects
+# ML-Projects
-A collection of my AI/ML, Python, Django, Deep Learning, and Data Science projects, showcasing practical applications, machine learning models, web applications, data analysis, and AI-powered solutions developed during my learning journey.
+A collection of project using Python, Pandas, NumPy, Seaborn, Matplotlib, and Scikit-learn.
+The project performs exploratory data analysis and visualization on the diabetes dataset, followed by preprocessing and machine learning using Logistic Regression, KNN, SVM, and Gaussian Naive Bayes.
+Models are evaluated using accuracy, precision, recall, F1-score, and confusion matrices., showcasing practical applications, machine learning models, web applications, data analysis, and AI-powered solutions developed during my learning journey.